Windswept House: A Vatican Novel: Non-fiction novel

-Martin alleged his novel included "real events and real people" told in the form of a non-fiction novel:
+Martin alleged his novel included "real events and real people" retold as a non-fiction novel:

 [R]oughly 85% of the fictional characters mirror real people, and roughly 85% of events in the book mirror real events, except those which are obviously mythic, such as the final stay of the Slavic Pope in Poland.
 We are talking about real events and real people masked in the form of a novel; nowadays it is called faction, a term coined by Norman Mailer, but an art form really created by Taylor Caldwell.

 Martin frequently compared his novel to Truman Capote's In Cold Blood.
-Windswept House includes a fictionalized version of a ritual murder whose alleged perpetrators were known to Martin.
-He was later criticized for failing to report what he knew to the police.
-Truman Capote was similarly criticized for withholding facts from investigators during the writing of In Cold Blood.
+In 1996, Martin was criticized for withholding details of a ritual murder from police investigators.
+Windswept House includes a fictionalized ritual murder with similar circumstances to the real-life event.
+Capote was also criticized for withholding facts from investigators during the writing of In Cold Blood.

 In his radio interviews, Martin asserted the enthronement of Lucifer was "non-fiction".
 However, he is the only source for this alleged event.